ninlilizi/SEGI/README.md

 * 2D, Single Pass Rendering (Single Pass Instanced support once PP2 adds SPI)
 * Runs on Unity version 2018 (2017 support is coming)
 * Functions as a PostProcessing v2 effect
+* Samples cones across frames.
+Giving a 32cone result for the cost of 2 per frame.

 A fully-dynamic voxel-based global illumination system for Unity.
 More details at http://www.sonicether.com/segi/